-As permit requirements change and technology advances, GVW continually implements new methods and technologies to increase efficiency.
+As permit requirements change and technology advances, GVW continually implements new methods and technologies to increase its operational efficiency.
 These advances often require the purchase of new fixed assets.
-GVW maintains a New Capital Improvements account to cover the cost of the new equipment and facilities.
+GVW maintains a New Capital Improvements account to cover the cost of the new equipment, facilities, and technology.